LvdrBlvolp/LvdrBlvolp/README.md

 - 👀 I’m interested in IT / Database / AI
 - 🌱 I’m currently learning Computer Science in Paris
 - 💞️ I’m looking to collaborate on any project which could teach me anything
-- 📫 How to reach me SASBD on discord.
+- 📫 SASBD on discord.
 Will create other network for github specifically
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: There's a 99% of chance i've coded while listening to Lil peep